 I have been creating art in one way or another since childhood.
-Spending so much time with my (late) Artist father, Richard Ferrera, is where I picked up my love of wood and experimenting with all kinds of art, surrounded by music.
+I picked up my love of wood and all things art and music, spending so much time with my (late) Artist father, Richard Ferrera.
 Drawing became an outlet after his passing that developed while earning my Fine Art Degree at Montclair State University (NJ).
 During and after college I strived to work in various creative fields, all providing the education, experience, and tools needed to take my art to the next step.
 In 2010 I drove across the country to start creating art full time.

-When I'm not in my garage studio or working on community projects, you can find my lil family and I picking another giant stack of books at the library, hiking on the Bayshore Bike Path, picking shells on the beach, volunteering with Meals on Wheels or planning another roadtrip!
-Whether through my fine art, custom murals, or community engagement, I will continue to advocate for arts education, resources and creative outlets.
-Follow me on instagram for up to date art, works in progress, exhibits, and events @mdferrera
+Whether through my fine art or community engagement, I will continue to advocate for arts education, resources and creative outlets.
+Follow me on instagram for works in progress, exhibits, and events @mdferrera